pi-hole/docs/docs/guides/dns/unbound.md

 In only a few simple steps, we will describe how to set up your own recursive DNS server.
 It will run on the same device you're already using for your Pi-hole.
 There are no additional hardware requirements.

 This guide assumes a fairly recent Debian/Ubuntu-based system and will use the maintainer provided packages for installation to make it an incredibly simple process.
-It assumes only a very basic knowledge of how DNS work.
+It assumes only a very basic knowledge of how DNS works.

 A *standard* Pi-hole installation will do it as follows: